Penumbra Artist Series

 © Jenia Fridlyand.
 Entrance to our Valley.
 TIS Books.
 New York, 2019.

 Jenia Fridlyand (Moscow, 1975) is a photographer and educator based in New York City and the Hudson Valley.
 Her photographs and books have been exhibited in the United States and abroad.
-The self-published edition of Fridlyand’s book Entrance to Our Valley was shortlisted for the Paris Photo - Aperture First Photobook Award 2017, and a trade edition (TIS Books) is scheduled to come out later this year.
+The self-published edition of Fridlyand’s book Entrance to Our Valley was shortlisted for the Paris Photo - Aperture First Photobook Award 2017, and a trade edition was published by TIS Books in September 2019.
+Her current long-term project is based in Cuba.
 Fridlyand is a co-founder of Image Threads Collective, a non-profit organization whose mission is to bring together artists, educators, and bookmakers in communities around the world for a mutual exchange of ideas and experiences.
-Image Threads’ efforts include organizing workshops and teaching workshops, collecting donations for libraries, setting up reading rooms, and promoting emerging photobook makers.
+She organized and taught workshops and long-term courses in Ukraine, Georgia, Iceland, Canada, and Cuba, and has been teaching photobook courses at Penumbra Foundation since 2018.
 Fridlyand studied photography at Centre Iris and Université Paris VIII, and holds an MFA from the University of Hartford’s International Limited-Residency program.

 Any changes to the program will be announced online.